dydxprotocol/v4-web/indexer/README.md

 ## E2E Tests

 End-to-end tests are executed with the bash script `e2e/run.sh`.
-It depends on the `contracts` package: to run the fuel test node and deploy contracts.
+It depends on the `docker` and `contracts` packages: to run the fuel test node and deploy contracts.
-The script runs the fuel node, deploys contracts and mocks, executes a test script, starts up the database, starts up the indexer, waits for the indexer to process the events and shuts everything down.
+The script deploys contracts and mocks, executes a test script, starts up the indexer, waits for the indexer to process the events and shuts everything down.
+The database and the fuel node have to run separately.

 Build contracts
 ```shell